daveseah/ursanode/docs/10-tools/3-vscode.md

 I'm documenting my understanding of how it works here so I don't forget it.

-## Theory of Operation

-There are two separate development toolchains.
-One is for  **Live Linting** in Visual Studio Code, and the other is for building the webpack bundle for running in the server.
+## How it fits together

+The surprising truth is that there are *TWO* separate development toolchains in use.
+Visual Studio uses one toolchain to do **live code linting** through installed **extensions**.
+The actual **compilation** work is done by a different toolchain and is controlled through a **npm build script** usually defined in `package.json`.

+In most cases, the two toolchains share the same configuration files without modification, but sometimes a settings override must be placed inside a Visual Studio Code setting.

-When you clone the project, you automatically get several configuration files that will be used by the following VSCode extensions:
+When you clone the project, you automatically get everything that works together.
+Here's what's included:

+* `.editorconfig` - Specify default tab and spacing rules through **EditorConfig** extension (ext `editorconfig.editorconfig`)
 * `.nvmrc` - specific the version of node as managed by **Node Version Manager**.
-We are building on Node v12.19.0.
-* `.editorconfig` - Specify default tab and spacing rules through **EditorConfig** (ext `editorconfig.editorconfig`)
+The contents of the file is read by the `nvm use` command.
 * `.eslintrc.js` - Specify linting toolchain through **TypeScript** parser and expected plugins.
-This config is used by the **ESLint** extension (ext `dbaeumer.vscode-eslint`).
+This config is used by the **ESLint** extension (ext `dbaeumer.vscode-eslint`) and also by the build tool chain.
 * `prettierrc.js` - Specifiy automatic code formatting through the **Prettier** extension (ext `esbenp.prettier-vscode`)
 * `tsconfig.json` - Specify critical **Typescript configuration** for making the tricky Typescript linting work with the ESLint extension.
 It
 * `.vscode/settings.json` - Specify editor defaults not handled by `.editorconfig`, *AND* critical **ESLint extension settings** to make it work with the editor: `eslint.validate` and `eslint.workingDirectories`.

 The listed extensions rely on the following packages.
-You shouldn't have to reinstall these yourself as they are part of the root directory's `package.json` already, but if you are building your own project from scratch it's good to know:
+You shouldn't have to reinstall these yourself as they are part of the root directory's `package.json` already, but I provide them for reference.
 ```
 npm i -D eslint@^6.8.0 typescript@^3.8.3 prettier@^1.19.1
 npm i -D @typescript-eslint/eslint-plugin@^2.24.0 @typescript-eslint/parser@^2.24.0